Navient (NASDAQ:NAVI) Releases FY 2023 Earnings Guidance

 Navient (NASDAQ:NAVI – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.15-$3.30 for the period, compared to the consensus estimate of $3.19.
 The company issued revenue guidance of -.

-Navient (NASDAQ:NAVI – Get Rating) last announced its earnings results on Wednesday, April 26th.
-The credit services provider reported $1.06 EPS for the quarter, beating analysts’ consensus estimates of $0.88 by $0.18.
-Navient had a net margin of 12.07% and a return on equity of 16.24%.
-The firm had revenue of $1.16 billion for the quarter, compared to analysts’ expectations of $230.68 million.
-During the same quarter in the previous year, the business posted $0.90 EPS.
-On average, equities analysts expect that Navient will post 3.26 earnings per share for the current fiscal year.
+Navient (NASDAQ:NAVI – Get Rating) last released its earnings results on Wednesday, April 26th.
+The credit services provider reported $1.06 earnings per share for the quarter, topping analysts’ consensus estimates of $0.88 by $0.18.
+The company had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $230.68 million.
+Navient had a return on equity of 16.24% and a net margin of 12.07%.
+During the same quarter in the previous year, the company posted $0.90 EPS.
+As a group, analysts expect that Navient will post 3.26 earnings per share for the current year.

-Several equities analysts have recently issued reports on the company.
-Barclays lifted their price target on Navient from $16.00 to $19.00 in a research report on Friday, January 6th.
-StockNews.com assumed coverage on Navient in a research report on Thursday, March 16th.
+Several analysts have weighed in on the company.
+Credit Suisse Group boosted their price objective on Navient from $14.00 to $16.50 and gave the company a neutral rating in a research report on Thursday, January 26th.
+Morgan Stanley lowered their price objective on Navient from $19.00 to $17.00 and set an equal weight rating for the company in a research report on Wednesday, April 5th.
+BMO Capital Markets boosted their price objective on Navient from $17.00 to $19.00 and gave the company a market perform rating in a research report on Thursday, January 26th.
+JPMorgan Chase & Co. lowered their price objective on Navient from $18.00 to $16.00 and set an underweight rating for the company in a research report on Monday, April 17th.
+Finally, StockNews.com assumed coverage on Navient in a research report on Thursday, March 16th.
 They issued a hold rating for the company.
-Citigroup lowered their price target on Navient from $19.00 to $17.00 in a research report on Tuesday, April 18th.
-BMO Capital Markets lifted their price target on Navient from $17.00 to $19.00 and gave the stock a market perform rating in a research report on Thursday, January 26th.
-Finally, Stephens lifted their price target on Navient from $17.00 to $20.00 in a research report on Thursday, January 26th.
-One research analyst has rated the stock with a sell rating and seven have assigned a hold rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $17.30.
+One research analyst has rated the stock with a sell rating and seven have issued a hold rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $17.30.

 Hedge Funds Weigh In On Navient

-A number of hedge funds have recently bought and sold shares of NAVI.
-State of Wyoming bought a new stake in shares of Navient during the 4th quarter valued at about $62,000.
-Covestor Ltd grew its stake in shares of Navient by 87.4% during the 1st quarter.
-Covestor Ltd now owns 5,042 shares of the credit services provider’s stock valued at $86,000 after purchasing an additional 2,352 shares during the period.
-Advisor Group Holdings Inc. grew its stake in shares of Navient by 11.6% during the 4th quarter.
-Advisor Group Holdings Inc. now owns 7,646 shares of the credit services provider’s stock valued at $125,000 after purchasing an additional 797 shares during the period.
-Captrust Financial Advisors grew its stake in shares of Navient by 88.8% during the 2nd quarter.
-Captrust Financial Advisors now owns 11,749 shares of the credit services provider’s stock valued at $164,000 after purchasing an additional 5,525 shares during the period.
-Finally, Sawgrass Asset Management LLC bought a new stake in shares of Navient during the 1st quarter valued at about $173,000.
-Hedge funds and other institutional investors own 70.48% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Allianz Asset Management GmbH grew its stake in Navient by 22.9% in the first quarter.
+Allianz Asset Management GmbH now owns 2,641,958 shares of the credit services provider’s stock worth $45,019,000 after purchasing an additional 491,644 shares during the period.
+AQR Capital Management LLC grew its stake in Navient by 32.9% in the fourth quarter.
+AQR Capital Management LLC now owns 1,891,365 shares of the credit services provider’s stock worth $31,113,000 after purchasing an additional 467,779 shares during the period.
+Renaissance Technologies LLC purchased a new stake in Navient in the first quarter worth $4,611,000.
+BNP Paribas Arbitrage SNC grew its stake in Navient by 290.1% in the third quarter.
+BNP Paribas Arbitrage SNC now owns 330,647 shares of the credit services provider’s stock worth $4,857,000 after purchasing an additional 245,897 shares during the period.
+Finally, First Manhattan Co. grew its stake in Navient by 603,214.3% in the fourth quarter.
+First Manhattan Co. now owns 168,928 shares of the credit services provider’s stock worth $2,779,000 after purchasing an additional 168,900 shares during the period.
+Institutional investors own 70.48% of the company’s stock.

 About Navient